cinnData/MLearning/12. Clustering/README.md

 The *k*-means search is iterative.
 The steps are:

-* A random choice of $k$ samples is taken as the initial set of centers.
+* A random choice of *k* samples is taken as the initial set of centers.

 * Every sample is assigned to the cluster whose center is the closest one (in the Euclidean distance).